AkshitaB/akshitab.github.io/_pages/reading.md

 2024

 * The Clockmaker's Daughter - Kate Morton
+* A Good Girl's Guide to Murder - Holly Jackson
 * He Who Drowned the World - Shelley Parker-Chan
 * She Who Became the Sun - Shelley Parker-Chan
 * Welcome to the Hyunam-Dong Bookshop - Hwang Bo Reum (Translated by Shanna Tan)